PGM-Lab/InferPy/docs/notes/vae_mnist.rst

    :caption: Edward

-Whereas the equivalent code using InferPy is:
+The equivalent code using InferPy is:

 .. literalinclude:: ../../examples/probzoo/vae_mnist.py